-The management of the Division is responsible for establishing and maintaining adequate information systems internal controls over financial reporting.
+The management of the Department is responsible for establishing and maintaining adequate information systems internal controls over financial reporting.
 Furthermore, an integral part of an entity's internal control structure is the effective segregation of duties, which involves assigning responsibilities for authorizing transactions, recording transactions and maintaining custody of assets to different individuals, thus reducing the risk of errors or fraud occurring and not being detected.
-Additionally, the Division entered into an agreement with the West Virginia Office of Technology (OT) dated February 1, 2007, pursuant to West Virginia Code Article 6 Chapter 5A, OT is to provide the Division with an standardized technology infrastructure from a centrally-managed technology The expected benefit is a decline in infrastructure support organization. technology cost, network and system availability is expected to improve, and security risks to diminish.
-Although the Division and West Virginia Code outsourced the technology infrastructure of the Division to OT the Division retains the final responsibility for establishing and maintaining adequate information systems internal controls over financial reporting.
+Additionally, the Department entered into an agreement with the West Virginia Office of Technology (OT) dated February 1, 2007, pursuant to West Virginia Code Article 6 Chapter 5A, OT is to provide the Department with an standardized technology infrastructure from a centrally-managed technology infrastructure support organization.
+The expected benefit is a decline in technology cost, network and system availability is expected to improve, and security risks to diminish.
+Although the Department and West Virginia Code outsourced the technology infrastructure of the Department to OT the Department retains the final responsibility for establishing and maintaining adequate information systems internal controls over financial reporting.

-The Division operates a wide variety of computer applications, many of which affect federal and state programs' data.
+The Department operates a wide variety of computer applications, many of which affect federal and state programs' data.
 During our review of the information systems controls we noted the following:

-- Through the West Virginia Information System & Communication Department of the State of West Virginia (IS&C), the Division had a vulnerability test conducted on all access points from the IS&C systems to the firewall at the Division's system access point.
-However, the vulnerability test performed did not include a test of the internal network or the wireless networks utilized by the Division.
-By completing this review, the Division will have assurance that network devices and server platforms are protected from current and emerging threats and vulnerabilities.
-Furthermore, the Division has not had a code review on all online/e-commerce applications utilized by the Division.
-Also, there are no policies and procedures in place for conducting periodic vulnerability testing and intrusion testing of the various computer systems maintained by the Division.
-(Noted in prior year) - Programmers in the Division's Information Services Department have access to production programs in the REMIS system and the Project Record System (PRS).
-This access grants the Division's Information Services Department personnel the same rights as a business user of the application, which allows them access to data and transaction authority.
-(Noted in the prior year) - The Division's Information Services Department is not notified immediately upon the termination of employees.
-Lack of notification to the Information Services Department in a timely basis increases the risk of unauthorized access to the information systems and data.
-Furthermore, the Division maintains several user accounts which are not for specific employees of the Division.
+- Through the West Virginia Information System & Communication Department of the State of West Virginia (IS&C), the Department had a vulnerability test conducted on all access points from the IS&C systems to the firewall at the Department's system access point.
+However, the vulnerability test performed did not include a test of the internal network or the wireless networks utilized by the Department.
+By completing this review, the Department will have assurance that network devices and server platforms are protected from current and emerging threats and vulnerabilities.
+Furthermore, the Department has not had a code review on all online/e-commerce applications utilized by the Department.
+Also, there are no policies and procedures in place for conducting periodic vulnerability testing and intrusion testing of the various computer systems maintained by the Department.
+(Noted in prior year) - Programmers in the Department's Information Services Department have access to production programs in the REMIS system and the Project Record System (PRS).
+This access grants the Department's Information Services Department personnel the same rights as a business user of the application, which allows them access to data and transaction authority.
 (Noted in the prior year)